 In high school, it was the school’s responsibility to identify a student and provide assessment of a disability.
-In college, it is the student’s responsibility to disclose their disability, request specific accommodations and supply supporting documentation.
+In college, it is the student’s responsibility to disclose their disability, request specific accommodations or academic adjustment and supply supporting documentation.

 Although many students from the high school had their parents advocating on their behalf, the College requires that students advocate for themselves.
 The College must abide by the Family Educational Rights & Privacy Act (FERPA) which protects a student’s record from being disclosed or discussed without written permission from the student.

-Unlike high school, accommodations are not provided automatically.
-A student must request accommodations 30-60 days prior to each semester.
+Unlike high school, academic adjustments are not provided automatically.
+A student must request academic adjustments at least 30 days prior to each semester.

-Unlike high school, it is the college student’s responsibility (not the counselor’s) to share the accommodation letters with professors.
+Unlike high school, it is the college student’s responsibility (not the counselor’s) to share the academic adjustment letters with professors.